 Is learning piano online better than taking in-person piano lessons?
-I’ve tried to figure this out myself by trying both, and I’ve found that there is not any hard-and-fast answer.
+I’ve tried to figure this out myself by trying both, and I’ve found that there is no easy answer.
 Learning piano online vs with a teacher is very convenient, I’ll admit, but I’ve found out that I had been making a lot of mistakes that a teacher would have caught.
 When I decided to learn to play piano online, I actually discovered that there were a lot of options that would combine in-person learning with online piano lessons.

-Learning Piano Online vs. With a Teacher
+Learning Piano Online

 I do live in the countryside and it’s quite a commute to any teacher that’s outside of my area, so my results are kind of skewed in that direction.
 If you live in an area with easy commutes, your results may be different.

 Pros of Learning Piano Online, with a Teacher:

 - I don’t have to travel when I have an online piano lesson.

 - There are many excellent teachers available online.